 30. Agreements with licensees to take water

-(1) Subject to this Division, the holder of a licence may enter into an agreement with another person (“the third party”) relating to the taking of water under the licence by the third party for a limited period of time.
+(1) Subject to this Division, the holder of a licence may enter into an agreement with another person (the third party) relating to the taking of water under the licence by the third party for a limited period of time.

 (2) An agreement referred to in subclause (1) is of no effect to the extent that a relevant local by-law prohibits such agreements in relation to licences, licences of a particular kind or in particular circumstances.